jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 ## Merge Results | Per-Iteration

-Each `Test_.total.metrics.csv` output file should contain 57 rows and 2 columns.
+Each `TestX.total.metrics.csv` output file should contain 57 rows and 2 columns.
 The metrics within are the raw and proprotional performance metrics from hap.py.
-After all `convert_happy` jobs complete, we will then individually merge the per-test results from running the baseline iteration, and both training iterations completed during the GIAB tutorial:
+After all `convert_happy` jobs complete, we will separately merge the results from running the baseline iteration, and both training iterations completed during the GIAB tutorial:

 ```bash
 for start_i in $(seq 0 1); do